-Mr. Consolino's service as Executive Vice President and Chief Financial Officer of the Company began in February 2013.
+Mr. Consolino joined the Board of Directors in December 2012 and became Executive Vice President and Chief Financial Officer of the Company in February 2013.
 From February 2013 until its acquisition by the Company in November 2016, he served as Chairman of the Board of the Company's majority-owned subsidiary, National Interstate Corporation.
 In December 2015, Mr. Consolino was appointed to serve as Chairman of the Board of Neon Capital Limited (formerly Marketform Group, Ltd.), a subsidiary of the Company which operates a syndicate at Lloyd's of London.
 Prior to joining the Company, Mr. Consolino served as President and Chief Financial Officer of Validus Holdings, Ltd., a Bermuda-based property and casualty (re)insurance company.
-Mr. Consolino also served as Chief Executive Officer, President and founding Director of PαCRe Ltd., a Bermuda-based underwriter of top-layer property catastrophe (re)insurance during his time as an executive officer of Validus through December 2015, when PaCRe Ltd. ceased operations and returned all capital to its shareholders.
+Mr. Consolino also served as Chief Executive Officer, President and founding Director of PaCRe Ltd., a Bermuda-based underwriter of top-layer property catastrophe (re)insurance during his time as an executive officer of Validus through December 2015, when P α CRe Ltd. ceased operations and returned all capital to its shareholders.
 Prior to joining Validus in March 2006, Mr. Consolino served as a managing director in Merrill Lynch's investment banking division.
 While at Merrill Lynch, Mr. Consolino specialized in insurance company advisory and financing transactions.
-Until 2015, Mr. Consolino served on the boards of directors of Validus and PαCRe Ltd., and he currently serves as a director of AmWINS Group, Inc., a wholesale insurance broker based in Charlotte, North Carolina.
-We believe that Mr. Consolino's experience serving as president and chief financial officer for both a property and casualty insurance company group and a publicly-traded holding company and his 24 years of experience in insurance-related financial matters give him unique qualifications to serve as a member of the Board.
+He currently serves as a director of AmWINS Group, Inc., a wholesale insurance broker based in Charlotte, North Carolina.
+Until 2015, Mr. Consolino served on the boards of directors of Validus and P α CRe Ltd and also previously served as a member of the Board of Overseers of the School of Risk Management at St John's University.
+The Board believes that Mr. Consolino's experience serving as president and chief financial officer for both a property and casualty insurance company group and a publicly-traded holding company, knowledge of its operations and his 25 years of experience in insurance-related financial matters give him unique qualifications to serve as a member of the Board.